 On September 21, 2009, we closed on a securities purchase agreement with Teva, pursuant to which Teva purchased 3,102,837 shares of our common stock for \$3.5 million.
 Contemporaneous with the execution and delivery of this agreement, the parties executed a research and exclusive license option agreement for the development of the anti-cancer compound, RX-3117.
-RX-3117 is a small molecule, new chemical entity ("NCE"), nucleoside compound that has an anti-metabolite mechanism of action, and has therapeutic potential in a broad range of cancers including colon, lung and pancreatic cancer.
-Pursuant to the terms of the agreement, Teva has the option to make an additional investment in Rexahn common stock for the purpose of supporting the research and development program for the pre-clinical stage, anti-cancer compound RX-3117, and we will be eligible to receive additional development, regulatory and sales milestone payments.
+Pursuant to the terms of the agreement, Teva has the option to make an additional investment in Rexahn common stock for the purpose of supporting the research and development program for the anti-cancer compound RX-3117, and we will be eligible to receive additional development, regulatory and sales milestone payments.
 On January 19, 2011, we entered into a second amendment to the securities purchase agreement (the "Second Amendment").
-The Second Amendment amends the securities purchase agreement to change the aggregate purchase price to be paid by Teva for a second investment in Rexahn common stock, which aggregate amount shall equal the sum of (i) the estimated amount that is required to complete the pre-clinical research and development program for RX-3117 plus (ii) \$450,000 for expenses.
+The Second Amendment amends the securities purchase agreement to change the aggregate purchase price to be paid by Teva for a second investment in Rexahn common stock, which aggregate amount shall equal the sum of (i) the estimated amount that is required to complete the research and development program for RX-3117 plus (ii) \$450,000 for expenses.
 Pursuant to the terms of the Second Amendment, Teva purchased 2,334,515 shares of Rexahn Common stock in a private offering for \$3.95 million.
-In addition, the Second Amendment provided for a possible third investment in Rexahn common stock by Teva in the amount of \$750,000, which investment may be made by Teva, in its sole discretion, upon the satisfactory completion by Rexahn of an exploratory early-stage clinical study of the compound RX-3117 (the "Phase 0 study"), which study shall be in the location and have protocols that are approved by Teva.
+In addition, the Second Amendment provided for a possible third investment in Rexahn common stock by Teva in the amount of \$750,000, which investment may be made by Teva, in its sole discretion, upon the satisfactory completion by Rexahn of an exploratory Phase I clinical study of the compound RX-3117.

 On June 29, 2009, the Company signed a five year lease for 5,466 square feet of office space in Rockville, Maryland commencing on June 29, 2009.
 The lease requires annual base rents of \$76,524 with increases over the next five years.
 Under the leasing agreement, the Company pays its allocable portion of real estate taxes and common area operating charges.
-Rent paid under the Company's lease during the quarter ended March 31, 2011 was \$35,078.
+Rent paid under the Company's lease during the three months ended March 31, 2012 was \$39,219.

 In connection with the lease agreement, the Company issued a letter of credit of \$100,000 in favor of the lessor.
 The Company has restricted cash equivalents of the same amount for the letter of credit.
-On August 2, 2010, the letter of credit was reduced to \$50,000.
+On August 2, 2010 and July 1, 2011, the letter of credit was reduced to \$50,000 and \$37,500, respectively.